guthizzle/osrs_tools/leagues/strats/grid_master.md

   <details open>
   <summary>Notes</summary>

-  - Air strike anything you run past, use water strike on lesser demon if not cringe
+  - Air strike anything you run past, use water strike on lesser demon if the line isn't cringe

   </details>